notvillers/GoDaddyAPI-dyndns/README.md

 **Source problem:** You are running a server from home and if your public IP changes then you can not access it.
 A DynDNS service would help you but the free ones are slow and on low priority.

-## Detects if your IPV4 has address changed, sends an e-mail about it and updates the GoDaddy DNS record.
+## Detects if your IPV4 address has been changed, sends an e-mail about it and updates the GoDaddy DNS record.
 If you do not have or do not want to access any DynDNS service, this solution can help you survive.

 ### login.txt